Build Information Files

 - name: Required Name of the memory region (when PDSC contains id, it uses the id as name).

-start: Optional Base address of the memory.
+start: Required Base address of the memory.

-size: Optional Size of the memory.
+size: Required Size of the memory.

 pname: Optional Only accessible by a specific processor.